 In 1993, the subsistence fishery in the Kuskokwim River was closed for the first time because of low Chum Salmon returns.
-From 1997 through 2001 Kuskokwim River returns of Chinook and Chum Salmon were low (Tiernan and Poetter 2015).

-In 1999, Federal salmon subsistence fishery management was authorized by the Board.
-Openings, closures, and methods have been the same as those issued under State emergency orders, unless superseded by Federal regulations (§ .27(e)(4)(ii)).
+In 1999, the Federal Subsistence Board adopted regulations for Federal subsistence management in the area.
+Openings, closures, and methods have been the same as those issued under State emergency orders, unless superseded by Federal regulations (27(e)(4)(ii)).

 In 2000, the Alaska Board of Fisheries expanded to the lower Kuskokwim River drainage the legal use of rod and reel in the salmon subsistence fishery (Burkey et al. 2001).

-In 2000, due to low runs of Chinook and Chum Salmon, the salmon subsistence fishery was restricted to the use of 6-inch or less mesh gillnets on July 8, and hook and line fishers were limited to one Chinook Salmon per day.
+Also in 2000, due to low runs of Chinook and Chum Salmon, the salmon subsistence fishery was restricted to the use of 6-inch or less mesh gillnets on July 8, and hook and line fishers were limited to one Chinook Salmon per day.
 The Federal in-season manager issued an emergency special action with similar effect (Burkey et al. 2001).

 In 2001, the Alaska Board of Fisheries passed the Kuskokwim River Rebuilding Plan (5 AAC 07.365, Tiernan and Poetter 2015).
-Additionally, the salmon subsistence fishery was limited by "windowed," or rolling, closures implemented sequentially up the river in a step-wise progression consistent with salmon run timing.
+The salmon subsistence fishery was limited by "windowed," or rolling, closures implemented sequentially up the river in a step-wise progression consistent with salmon run timing.
 Throughout the Chinook and Chum Salmon runs, the drainage was closed to the harvest of salmon, except by hook and line, from three days per week (upper river) to five days per week (lower and middle river), during which gillnets were restricted to 4-inch or less mesh size (Whitmore et al. 2004).

-From 2002 through 2003, during the Chinook Salmon run, the Kuskokwim River drainage was closed to the harvest of Chinook Salmon, except by hook and line, three days a week in rolling closures, during which gillnets were restricted to 4-inch or less mesh size (Whitmore et al. 2004).
+From 2002 through 2003, during the Chinook Salmon run, the Kuskokwim River drainage was closed to the harvest of Chinook Salmon, except by hook and line three days a week in rolling closures, during which gillnets were restricted to 4-inch or less mesh size (Whitmore et al. 2004).